-Zelda Fitzgerald’s only novel, Save Me The Waltz (1932) was written in six weeks after her admission to a sanatorium.
-It covers the period of her life that her husband F Scott Fitzgerald had been drawing on for years while writing Tender is the Night (1934).
-Fitzgerald revised her novel under her husband’s guidance, and died in 1948.
-Save Me The Waltz is now recognised as a classic novel of the woman’s experience in fast-moving Jazz Age American society.
+Zelda Fitzgerald’s only novel, Save Me The Waltz (1932) was written in six weeks and covers the period of her life that her husband F Scott Fitzgerald had been drawing on for years while writing Tender is the Night (1934).
+She died in 1948.
+Save Me The Waltz is a classic novel of the woman’s experience in fast-moving American Jazz Age society.

-Erin Templeton’s introduction to Zelda Fitzgerald’s finest literary work discusses how these struggles to become a dancer were the result of Zelda’s need to have a life of her own rather than living in her husband’s shadow.
+Erin E Templeton’s introduction to Zelda Fitzgerald’s finest literary work shows how these struggles to become a dancer were the result of Zelda’s need to have a life of her own rather than living in her husband’s shadow.

 Watch our video, in which we talk about the novel’s background in ballet, why it annoyed F Scott Fitzgerald so much, and the problem with Zelda’s French.